Clandestine HUMINT operational techniques: Stations under official but nondiplomatic cover

 An example of civilian cover for an American officer involved a German refugee, with the pseudonym "Stephan Haller", who had widely ranging interests and special skills in mathematics and physics, as well as native language skill.
 His overt role, in 1949, was directing a program that paid subsidies to German scientists, part of a larger program of denying German talent to the Soviets.
 Initially, he was based in Pforzheim, (West) Germany.

 During two years in Pforzheim, with a well-established cover, he collected political and scientific intelligence from the scientists and also Germans that he knew in political circles before emigrating.
 In 1951, he moved to Berlin, directing overall "operations against scientific targets in the East Zone of Germany", while still managing the subsidy program.
 His new work included encouraging defection of key craftsmen working for the Soviets.
 He was considered a master craftsman,He did not grow careless or conceited with success.
 Here remained a meticulous craftsman.
 Before he debriefed a source, he mastered the subject to be discussed.
 His agents were made comfortable not only by his cigars and beer but also by the easy flow of communication.
 And he did not end until he had every last scrap of useful information.
 He never failed, moreover, to remain alert for operational leads--potential agents, counterintelligence indicators, propaganda possibilities.
 When Haller was finished, there were no more questions to be asked.
 And though he groaned over the chore of putting it on paper, his reporting became thorough-and more than thorough, illuminating-for he rarely failed to make interpretive comments. [quotation?] [citation?]

 Stations under non-official cover

 According to Victor Suvorov, the Soviet reaction to losing networks operated from diplomatic missions – after the countries in which those embassies were located were overrun in the Second World War – was to emphasize "illegal" (i.e., what the US calls non-official cover) stations (i.e., residencies) for HUMINT networks.
 The illegal residencies were preferred to be in safe locations, perhaps of allies such as the United States, Great Britain and Canada.

 Soviet operations were tightly compartmentalized, with strict need-to-know an absolute rule.
-"Undercover residencies support illegals, but only on instructions from the Centre without having any idea for whom they are working.
-All operations in support of illegals are worked out in such a way that the officers of the GRU undercover residency do not have one crumb of information which is not necessary.
-Operations are planned in such a way that there is no possibility of the illegals becoming dependent on the actions of the undercover residency."
 A lesson learned from the loss of espionage networks was to keep them small, subdividing them, with independent reporting to Center, when more agents were recruited.